OfficialMagic8/languages/languages/README.md

 ## Languages

-**The en.json file is updated every time a new command is added, review the changes to add the same content to your language file.**
+**The en.json file is updated every time a feature is added/edited, review the changes to add the same content to your language file.**

 **Want to collaborate?
 Add your own language with all translations and we will add it to the available translations!**
 - Copy the en.json file (this file gets updated when new features are added or an error is fixed!)